 Submitting Your Work to Us:

-All book reviews and essay reviews are commissioned by the editors, but we gratefully accept recommendations for both books to review and reviewers to write about them.
+All reviews are commissioned by the editors, but we gratefully accept recommendations for both books to review and reviewers to write about them.
 In addition to reviews of scholarly books related to New England history and culture, we also publish review essays on relevant performances, exhibitions, digital and public history projects.

-3. Manuscripts should be prepared with one-inch margins in a standard font and size.
+1. Manuscripts should be prepared with one-inch margins in a standard font and size.
 All elements, including notes and extracts, should be double-spaced.

-4. Notes should appear at the bottom of the page of text (footnotes).
-Notes should be numbered consecutively with arabic numerals, and they should be linked to numbers in the text.
+3. Notes should appear at the bottom of the page of text (footnotes), numbered consecutively with Arabic numerals..

-5. Essays submitted for consideration need not adhere to NEQ style, though we do prefer it.
-If your essay is accepted, you will be asked to revise it to accord with NEQ standards.
-The Quarterly’s style for citations is a slight modification of that found in the Chicago Manual of Style.
+4. Essays submitted for consideration need not adhere to NEQ style, though we do prefer it.
+If your essay is accepted, you will be asked to revise it to accord with the Quarterly’s style for citations, a slight modification of that found in the Chicago Manual of Style.
 Please note that ibid. is not used.
 Any reference to a work previously cited should list the author’s last name, a short version of the title, and page number(s).
 Some examples: